 - Total HTTP pooled connections per browser: 256 connections

-- You can also verify what the limits are by going to chrome://net-internals/#sockets.
-You'll see a column titled Max Per Group which indicates the connection per host limit.
+You can also verify what the limits are by viewing the log of open and used sockets.
+In the chrome-net-export-log.json file under Sockets, the Max Per Group column indicates the connection per host limit.
+For details, see Troubleshoot Chrome network issues.